CareEvolution/MyDataHelpsKit-iOS/example/README.md

 Once you enter a participant token, the example app initializes a `ParticipantSession` and displays the RootMenuView, from which you can navigate to various other views to demonstrate each of the MyDataHelpsKit APIs.

 There are several ParticipantSession APIs that take query objects and produce paged arrays of results.
-These are all implemented in the example app with a generic `PagedView` SwiftUI view, and appropriate data source objects that perform the actual queries against ParticipantSession and construct individual SwiftUI views for each item in the results.
+These are all implemented in the example app with a generic `PagedListView` SwiftUI view, and appropriate data source objects that perform the actual queries against ParticipantSession and construct individual SwiftUI views for each item in the results.

 ## Using this app to learn about MyDataHelpsKit